 But those jeans…

 And yet…. yet… I am still hung up on the pair of jeans I tried on yesterday.
 Like I said, for me, recovery has been a long, slow, drawn out process.
 As much as I have worked hard to take steps forward, I have done it slowly, controlled, and at my own pace.

 Many times I have slipped back into the dark world of the eating disorder.
 And even my furthest steps forward have been taken with a grain of caution.
 Don’t get me wrong, I am proud of all of the progress I have made and I am beyond grateful for all of those who have helped me to take these steps.
 My life today is filled with more love, laughter, and connection than it has ever been.

 But the damned pair of jeans is sitting on my bed, practically screaming at me.

 It is the voice of doubt that is like a seed.
-If I listen to it, it is like watering a weed that is ready to grow and expand and take over all of the space within me.
-It is the same voice that tells me if I can no longer fit into those jeans, the pair that used to be baggy on me.
-If that happens, I have truly let myself go.
+If I listen to it, it’s like watering a weed that is ready to grow and expand and take over all of the space within me.
+It is the same voice that tells me if I can no longer fit into those jeans that used to be baggy on me, I have truly “let myself go.”

 What does it mean to “let yourself go”?